Riesz transform on manifolds with quadratic curvature decay: Analysis on manifolds with a quadratic decay of the Ricci curvature

 \subsection{Relative Faber-Krahn inequality}

-The results of A. Grigor'yan and L. Saloff-Coste and of V. Minerbe imply : \begin{thm} Let $(M^n,g)$ be a complete Riemannian manifold whose Ricci curvature satisfies :

-If we assume moreover that $(M^n,g)$ satisfies the volume comparison condition (VC) and the RCE condition then $(M,g)$ satisfies the relative Faber-Krahn inequality : for some $\mu>0$ and $C>0$ and for any ball $B\subset M$ and any domain $\Omega\subset B$
+The results of A. Grigor'yan and L. Saloff-Coste and of V. Minerbe imply: \begin{thm} Assume that $(M^n,g)$ is a complete Riemannian manifold satisfying the conditions (QD), (VC) and (RCE).
+Then $(M,g)$ satisfies the relative Faber-Krahn inequality: for some $\mu>0$ and $C>0$ and for any ball $B\subset M$ and any domain $\Omega\subset B$